plone/guillotina/docs/source/training/installation.md

 ```

-For the purpose of this training, you'll also need to install cookiecutter.
+For the purpose of this training, you'll also need to install `cookiecutter`.

 ```
 pip install cookiecutter